TechnicJelle/CMGT_GraduationReport/report.typ

 //TODO: Logarithmic scales for the graphs may be used, if it helps to see the data better.

+#pagebreak()
 == API Userfriendliness testing

+I would have liked to do some userfriendliness testing of the first version of the LLRI2 library.
-Try and see if I can find people willing to try making something with our abstraction.
+Try and see if I can find people willing to try making something with our abstraction, and if they find it easy to use.
+I'd have made them make a triangle.

 #pagebreak()
 = Conclusion

 #if show_tips_from_manual [